- MRI (magnetic resonance imaging) is a type of scan that uses magnetism and radio waves to take pictures of inside the body.

-You lie on a couch that can slide into the MRI machine.
-You usually lie down on your back.
+You lie on your back on a couch that can slide into the MRI machine.

-Tell the radiographer if you feel unwell at any point during or after your scan.
+These effects are usually mild and last for a short time.
+Tell your radiographer if you feel unwell at any point during or after your scan.

 The scanner makes a very loud clanging sound throughout the scan.
-You’ll wear earphones or headphones to protect your hearing.
+You wear headphones to protect your hearing.
 You can also listen to music.
 Keeping your eyes closed can help.

 This 1 minute video shows you what happens when you have an MRI scan.